 Front-end development is all about designing the surface level of applications by changing their style and appearance to meet the needs of the user or customer.
 To put it simply, the front end manages the parts of websites and applications that users actually see and interact with to perform certain tasks.

-When people think of the front end, they usually associate it with the style of a website — such as the page layout, menus, and images.
+When people think of the front end, they usually associate it with the style of a website, like the page layout, menus, and images.
 Front-end developers are responsible for updating company pages, customizing layouts, adding animated elements, ensuring accessibility, and more.

 Getting started with front-end development

 Interested in learning more about front-end development?
 We suggest picking up the fundamentals of web development with HTML/CSS as they’re the foundation of all web pages.
+In the path Build a Website with HTML, CSS, and GitHub Pages, you’ll get hands-on experience building a static website and putting key web design principles into practice.
 You can also dive in and learn everything you need to know to become a front-end engineer with our Front-End Engineer Career Path.

 Even if your ultimate goal is to become a back end or full stack developer, experienced developers might recommend that you master front-end development first.
 By understanding how the front end of websites are built, you can identify ways to make applications run more smoothly behind the scenes.

 Back-end development dictates how programs function by creating hidden processes that run behind the scenes.
 Still, there is a lot more to the back end than just controlling the overall functionality of an app or a website.
 It also details what happens on the server and database.

 What developers call the back end is what’s operating in the background, unseen without peering into the source code.
 Think of the front end as a menu at a restaurant: It allows you to order something from a list of items that are brought out from another room.